SonyaNadesan/Forum-Web-App-2020/README.md

 6) JavaScript: Fetch API, Closures, Minification
 7) CMS Development using EpiServer (this project will not be using EpiServer nor other CMS)

-...and what I have learnt during my spare time including:
+...and what I have learnt during my spare time!
-1) Web Sockets
-2) Streaming
-3) Delegates